ryanle42/Dr.Nim/README.md

 # Dr.Nim

-Run ./make to start game.
+./make to create ./Play program.

-Try to beat Dr. Nim!
+./Play and try to beat Dr. Nim!